FEC-Team-Mythos/Atelier-ECommerce/README.md

 ## Setup

-Repository requires a github token to access API data.
-Create a .env file after cloning repository.
+Repository requires a github token to access API data, as well as an AWS S3 bucket to handle hosting images.
+TinyURL is also used in order to manage S3 links.
 A .env file template is provided below.

 ```bash
 API_KEY=Github API Token